j9t/little-books/manuscript/html-css-coding-guidelines.md

 ### Priority

-But is the structure all that makes a coding guideline?
+But is this structure all that makes a coding guideline?
 Let’s consider the ever-popular order to indent by _x_ as well as the ever-beloved idea to use “semantic markup.”
 What makes them different?

-I believe we will soon discern a difference in terms of preference versus quality.

 The indentation rule is first and foremost preference, especially when noting that tab characters can be configured to be displayed with _n_ spaces, meaning that every team member could produce code that’s indented the same way while still enjoying their own individual preferences.

-The semantic markup rule, however, has a qualitative bearing, for if we understand the use of markup according to its meaning paramount to it being parsed correctly and accessibly, then this rule results in a difference in quality of code, depending on whether and how it’s followed.
+The semantic markup rule, however, has a qualitative bearing, for if we understand the use of markup according to its meaning paramount to it being parsed correctly and accessibly, then this rule results in a difference in _quality_ of code.

 For coding guidelines, then, this difference results in a sense of priority.
 Though preference-based rules are still relevant because they lead to consistency, which in turn gives us all the benefits we discussed earlier (usability, collaboration, maintainability), the quality rules, when sound, make code more consistent _and_ better.

-The suspicion grows that preference rules are easier to define and spot than quality rules, but the jury’s still out on that.
+We may suspect that preference rules are easier to define and spot than quality rules, but the jury’s still out on that.

 ## Approaches to Coding Guidelines